coder-hxl/x-crawl/publish/README.md

 The res you get will be an object.

-**3.(string | DataRequestConfig)[]**
+More configuration options can view [CrawlDataDetailTargetConfig](#CrawlDataDetailTargetConfig).

-More configuration options of DataRequestConfig can be found in [DataRequestConfig](#DataRequestConfig) .
+**3.(string | CrawlDataDetailTargetConfig)[]**

-If you want to crawl multiple data, and some data needs to fail and retry, you can try this way of writing:
+This is a mixed target array configuration. if you want to crawl multiple data, and some data needs to fail and retry, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'